4 Great Methods On How to Make Wooden Stairs Less Slippery

 Everything you need to do is to eliminate the backing paper of the tread, install the treads around 1 inch apart from the corner of each step, and even out air bubbles with its roller.

 The Hardwood Area’s treads are pre-cut to 24x 4 inches, arrive in a 15-package, and have a small roller therefore you can soften any air bubbles that get caught beneath.
 It’s an attractive product that Hardwood Area extremely suggests.

 There are a few drawbacks of glue stair treads.
 First, they are tough to place quite straight.
 If you are an expert, you may get disappointed as you can’t place them accurately straight in the specific place you want.
 You need to roll them over every wooden stair from one side to the other which gives it hardness to protect a straight line.

 Second thing is that wooden stairs have general cracks and holes, therefore you cannot fully withdraw air bubbles.

 Finally, eliminating them from your steps can create some insignificant injuries.
 Some of the clients discuss that they leave behind a small deposit that you will need to clean off.
 Other clients complain that the stain on their steps is stripped.
-If you have naturally painted wood flooring, you should be accurate, though if your stairs are stained, we would withdraw this product.
+If you have a naturally painted wood floor, you should be accurate, though if your stairs are stained, we would withdraw this product.

 Method 3: Apply an Anti-Slip Floor Finish

-An anti-slip flooring finish is a liquid method that you can implement immediately on your wooden stairs for making them less slippery.
+An anti-slip wooden flooring finish is a liquid method that you can implement immediately on your wooden stairs for making them less slippery.
 Utilizing an anti-slip flooring finish is an attractive choice if you don’t want to change the look of your stairs by placing carpet or do not want to have insignificant problems that clear glue stair treads make.